 Dr. Koritz asked Ms. Williams and Mr. Bearrows to discuss the potential release of minutes that have been previously sequestered under the Open Meetings Act.
 Ms. Williams discussed the items that were recommended for release.
 Mr. Bearrows relayed the relevant provisions of the Open Meetings Act related to this issue.
 The trustees discussed the recommendation and all were in agreement.
+The Board vote approving the release of certain minutes was scheduled to occur later in the meeting during open session.

-On motion of Mr. Edwards, seconded by Mr. Fitzgerald, this recommendation was approved by the following vote: Aye, Mr. Cepeda, Mr. Edwards, Mr. Fitzgerald, Ms. Humphrey, Dr. King, Dr. Koritz, Mr. McMillan, Mr. Montgomery, Mr. Perl, Ms. Smart; No, none; Absent, Governor Rauner.
-(The student advisory vote was: Aye, Mr. Newsome; Absent, Mr. Mitchell.)
+On motion of Mr. Edwards, seconded by Mr. Fitzgerald, this recommendation was approved by the following vote: Aye, Mr. Cepeda, Mr. Edwards, Mr. Fitzgerald, Ms. Humphrey, Dr. King, Dr. Koritz, Mr. McMillan, Mr. Montgomery, Mr. Perl, Ms. Smart; No, none; Absent, Mr. Mitchell, Governor Rauner.